 From there, you’ll stop at the small fishing hamlet of Arnarstapi to see its adorable houses and dramatic coastal view before you visit the black pebble beach of Djúpalónssandur.
 To get to the beach, you’ll have to walk through a beautiful, natural maze of lava rock formations.

 Fans of the HBO series Game of Thrones might recognize your next stop, the arrowhead-shaped mountain Kirkjufell which can be found ‘North of the Wall’ in the show.
 The beautiful mountain and nearby waterfall is the perfect spot to capture amazing photos of the stunning Icelandic nature.

 You’ll make a few more stops along the route where you’ll see just how diverse the Icelandic nature can be before returning to your accommodations in Reykjavík in the evening.

 En route to the glacier, you’ll stop at the beautiful Seljalandsfoss waterfall, which is fed by the infamous Eyjafjallajökull volcano glacier.
 The cascade falls over a concave cliff, and so you can follow a little path that leads you behind the falling springwater.

 On the way to the glacier Mýrdalsjökull, you’ll travel over plains of black volcanic sands, and your guide will tell you about your surrounding environment as well as the legend of the witch Katla.
 Once at the glacier, you’ll put on crampons and a helmet, and the guide will lead you to the cave.

-As you enter the cave, shimmering, blue ice with dark strips of volcanic ashes will greet you.
-Inside, you’ll see otherworldly ice sculptures and glittering tunnels, proving you with some fantastic photo opportunities.
+As you enter the cave, shimmering blue ice with dark strips of volcanic ashes will greet you.
+Inside, you’ll see otherworldly ice sculptures and glittering tunnels, providing you with some fantastic photo opportunities.

 Once you’ve explored the cave to the fullest, you’ll return to your vehicle and head back to Reykjavík city.